 Given our naive implementation, the test generation time was non-trivial.
 For packets of size 12 and 128 we stopped it after 14 hours (they were running on a laptop that we wanted to write this paper on).
 However, note that in some sense high test generation cost is actually not so important.
 First, test generation happens infrequently.
-The frequent case, running the generated tests, takes less than a minute.
+The frequent case, running the generated tests, takes less than a minute (while to test all the random tests generated it takes about two hours and half).
 Second, test generation is automatic.
 The time to manually generate tests that would get similar amounts types of path coverage would be enormous.
 Further, manual generation easily misses cases silently.
 Finally, as far as we know, there was no test suite for WsMp3.
 Clearly the EGT alternative is much better.